rewanhazem/rewanhazem1/README.md

 </p>

 - 🏢 I'm a Software Engineer student
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience .
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my portfolio to see some of the projects I've worked on.